kyren/piccolo/README.md

 * Compatibility with PUC-Rio Lua bytecode
 * `os.setlocale` and other weirdness inherited from C
 * `package.loadlib` and all functionality which allows loading C libraries.
-* Perfectly matching all of the (sometimes exotic and weird!) garbage collector behavior in PUC-Rio Lua.
+* Perfectly matching all of the (sometimes quite exotic) garbage collector corner case behavior in PUC-Rio Lua.

 ## Why is it called 'piccolo'?